100 Notable alumni of

 -

 Frank Trigg is an American retired mixed martial artist, color commentator, pro wrestler, MMA referee and TV host.
-Trigg is a veteran of the UFC, Pride Fighting Championships, BAMMA, World Fighting Alliance, and has made professional wrestling appearances in Total Nonstop Action Wrestling.
+Trigg is a veteran of the UFC, Pride Fighting Championships, BAMMA, and the World Fighting Alliance, where he was the promotion's only Welterweight champion.
+He has professional wrestling appearances in Total Nonstop Action Wrestling.

 -